'CBB' Star Kirstie Alley Has History With John Travolta But It's Not What You Think

 Alley's current relationship status is unknown.
 She divorced from Stevenson in 1997 and told The Mirror that the worst person she could bump into in the Celebrity Big Brother house would be one of her exes.

-I'm praying that she convinced Travolta to make a guest appearance.
+I'm praying that she convinced Travolta to make a guest appearance before she headed into the house.
 Only time will tell.